Moving In

 Contents Insurance

-You aren’t required to have contents insurance but it may be advisable to get some, particularly if you won’t be covered on your parents’ home insurance.
-It provides cover for your personal belongings if anything happens to them and may also cover accidental damage.
+You aren’t required to have contents insurance but it may be advisable to get some, particularly if you won’t be covered by your parents’ home insurance.
+It provides cover for your personal belongings if anything was to happen to them, and may also cover accidental damage.
 Make sure you check your policy carefully so you know what is included.
-You may need to top up your cover for more expensive items, such as your laptop or bike, or even take out separate insurance.
-Although Sheffield is a safe city, burglaries do happen but you can rest easier knowing your personal items are protected.
+For more expensive items, such as a laptop or bike, you may need to top up your cover or even take out a separate insurance.

 Council Tax

 Council tax is a charge paid to your local council, in this case Sheffield City Council, for things like your bin collections and emergency services and only applies if you are not living in University owned accommodation.
 Full time students are exempt from paying council tax.
-Full details can be found here

 Fuse Box and Water Stopcock